 (b) in relation to a quantity charge —

-(i) that relates to water supplied under the Country Areas Water Supply Act 1947, the period commencing on a day determined by the Corporation, being a day between 1 July and 31 August, inclusive, in the first of the years referred to and ending on a day determined by the Corporation, being a day within 20 days of the expiration of one year after the commencement of the period;
+(i) that relates to water supplied in a non-metropolitan area, the period commencing on a day determined by the Corporation, being a day between 1 July and 31 August, inclusive, in the first of the years referred to and ending on a day determined by the Corporation, being a day within 20 days of the expiration of one year after the commencement of the period;

-(ii) that relates to water supplied under the Metropolitan Water Supply, Sewerage, and Drainage Act 1909 or the Metropolitan Water Authority Act 1982, the period commencing on a day determined by the Corporation, being a day between 1 January and 30 June in the first of the years referred to and ending on a day determined by the Corporation, being a day within 20 days of the expiration of one year after the commencement of the period;
+(ii) that relates to water supplied in the metropolitan area, the period commencing on a day determined by the Corporation, being a day between 1 January and 30 June in the first of the years referred to and ending on a day determined by the Corporation, being a day within 20 days of the expiration of one year after the commencement of the period;

-(iii) that relates to industrial waste discharged under the Metropolitan Water Supply, Sewerage, and Drainage Act 1909 or the Country Towns Sewerage Act 1948, the period commencing on a day determined by the Corporation, being a day between 15 June and 15 July in the first of the years referred to and ending on a day determined by the Corporation, being a day between 15 June and 15 July in the second of the years referred to; and
+(iii) that relates to the discharge of trade waste, the period commencing on a day determined by the Corporation, being a day between 15 June and 15 July in the first of the years referred to and ending on a day determined by the Corporation, being a day between 15 June and 15 July in the second of the years referred to; and

-(iv) that relates to water discharged into the Corporation’s sewer, the period under subparagraphs (i) or (ii).
+(iv) that relates to wastewater (other than trade waste) discharged into the Corporation’s sewer, the period under subparagraphs (i) or (ii).

 (2A) For the purposes of the definition of year, for the 2012/2013 year the period set out in paragraph (b)(i) is to end on a day determined by the Corporation, being a day no earlier than 8 months after the commencement of the period.

-(2) A reference in these by-laws to a charge includes a reference to an amount in respect of rates under the Land Drainage Act 1925.
+[(2) deleted]

 (3) For the purposes of a formula in a Schedule —

 (a) the symbol ≤ means less than or equal to; and